The University is committed to supporting the academic success of all our students.

 - AskLive chat service for quick questions and help accessing online resources.

-- Online drop-ins on Zoom for quick questions every weekday 10.30-11.30am no appointments needed
+- Online drop-ins on Zoom are available every weekday 10.30-11.30am, with no appointments needed

-- Online appointments 30 minutes each, groups with the same assignments welcome
+- Online appointments 30 minutes each are also available (groups with the same assignments are welcome)

-- Studying remotely Tips on how to best set up your home environment and manage your study away from campus
+- Studying remotely: Get some tips on how to best set up your home environment and manage your study away from campus

 - Inclusive Education can be contacted at [email protected] if you have any queries about support for disabilities, injuries and illnesses.